 Excel Cash Book Template

-We have developed our Excel Cash Book Template, which many small businesses and charities use.
+We have developed our Excel Cash Book Template, which many small businesses and charities use to track cash received and paid.
 All our templates are easy to use, free to download, and require no login or email.
 We have two spreadsheets: a standard version for small businesses and an extended version for companies that need more rows or account codes.

 Below is a table showing the difference between the two cash book templates.